petaly-labs/petaly/README.md

 ## Requirements:
 - Python 3.10 - 3.12

-## Tested on
-Petaly was tested on:

 OS:
+- Linux
-- MacOS 14.6
+- MacOS
-- Ubuntu 22.04.3 LTS

-It's possible that the tool will work with other operating systems and other databases and python versions.
+It's possible that Petaly will work with other operating systems and python versions.
 It just hasn't been tested yet.

 <a id="petaly-install"></a>